-Our law firm has the skill and experience to handle your CFTC whistleblower matter.
+Our CFTC whistleblower attorneys can assist you with evaluating your options and explain more about the CFTC program.
+Our law firm is keenly interested in CFTC whistleblower matters.
 Eric Young, a partner at our firm, was one of only seven individuals and organizations to comment on the proposed change in regulations governing the CFTC whistleblower program in September 2016.
 He was also a speaker for the Knowledge Congress live webinar on CFTC Financial Market Reforms in 2015.

 The initial tip to the CFTC must be on Form TCR.
 There is an online submission form but the form can also be mailed or faxed to them.
 We handle this process for our clients.
 Once the form has been submitted, the Whistleblower Office takes the tip and assigns it to the appropriate agents for investigation and enforcement.
 They begin to investigate the information provided.
 Sometimes the regulator will need to gather further information from the whistleblower during the course of its investigation.
 The process of investigation can be lengthy.
 If the tip has credibility, the agency will subpoena documents and emails from the company.
 Following the investigation, the CFTC will either pursue settlement talks or an enforcement action.

 The Whistleblower Rewards